darend/PSTCollectionView/README.md

 PSTCollectionView
 =================

+## Changes from Upstream

+- Fixes for XCode 6
+- Bump version to 1.2.1
+- Renamed podspec as upstream is no longer maintained

+## Original

 UPDATE: I'm no longer using PSTCollectionView in any project, but will still accept pull requests for improvements.

 Open Source, 100% API compatible replacement of UICollectionView for iOS4.3+